The 2021 Chevrolet Traverse is a mid-size SUV with three rows of seats

 The 2021 model offers just one engine, a 3.6-litre V6 with 310 horsepower and 266 pound-feet of torque paired with a modern 9-speed automatic.
 The Traverse offers space for up to 8 passengers and can tow up to 5,000 pounds.

 Fuel economy is rated at 13.6 litres per 100 kilometers in the city and 9.6 litres per 100 kilometres on the highway with all-wheel drive (18/27 mpg).
 Front-wheel drive is standard while all-wheel drive is optional in both the US and Canada.

-Knowing that a brand-new Traverse is coming next year, is there any reason to opt for a 2021 Traverse, or even a 2020 given that there may still be a few on the lots?
+Knowing that an improved Traverse is coming next year, is there any reason to opt for a 2021 Traverse, or even a 2020 given that there may still be a few on the lots?
 Well, yes, if your expectations are set properly.